 - Who are the players?
 What is the typical group going to look like?
 How are you going to handle Character Customization?
 Will there be a Class and Level System, or at least character archetypes like Striker, Healer, Debuffer, et cetera?
 This is a good time to block out how your game system is going to look.
 Decide what your game wants to statistically model and go on from there.

 - Dungeons and Dragons was the first, and it decided to model its characters' broad physical and mental abilities (Strength, Dexterity, etc.) and ability to survive threats (hit points, saves, AC, etc.), as well as unique abilities divided by class.
 Later games added formal skill systems, feats, and other options for customization.

 - Vampire: the Requiem has a full three stats for social interaction to emphasize the importance of backstabbing undead politics.
 They also have a power stat, Blood Potency, and special powers based on what kind of vampire you are.
 This is part of the New World of Darkness system, designed so that different types of supernaturals can interact seamlessly.

 - Spirit of the Century rolls stats and skills into the same system, then makes the heart of a character short, descriptive phrases called "Aspects."
 Stunts add special abilities or new ways to use skills.
 Characters are much more self-sufficient, though implicit roles like "good at hitting things" or "stupendously rich" are around.

-- Wushu characters are literally just three short phrases with numbers attached, all based around hurting people in creative ways.
+- Wushu characters are literally just three short phrases with numbers attached, all based around hurting people or otherwise getting things done in creative ways.

 - There Is No Spoon has one stat, as well as two or more broad Traits that are influenced by that stat.